Python Requests: Retry Failed Requests [2024]

 print(response.text)

-Using a decorator to implement retries is a cleaner approach, as the Python Requests retry logic contained in the decorator can be easily applied to multiple methods or functions.
+Using a decorator to implement retries offers a cleaner approach.
+You can easily apply the Python Requests retry logic in the decorator to multiple methods or functions.

-Instead of implementing the decorator yourself, you can use Tenacity, a community-maintained package that simplifies the process of adding retry behavior to requests.
+Instead of coding the decorator yourself, you can use Tenacity, a community-maintained package that simplifies adding retry behavior to requests.

 Start by installing Tenacity: